stephanlukasczyk/stephanlukasczyk/README.md

 > Researcher, nerd, music lover, dad

+**Note:** I am in the process of moving my personal projects to [Codeberg](https://codeberg.org/stephanlukasczyk), hence many things on this profile might not be up to date.

 In professional life, I am a researcher in the [Software Testing Research team](https://lp.jetbrains.com/research/software-testing/) at [JetBrains Research](https://jetbrains.com/research).
 My research interests range